- Critical care

 The Cancer Network supports a wide range of clinical studies which are helping to progress cancer care in Scotland and beyond and all Scottish research ongoing within the network is registered with the National Institute of Health Research (NIHR).
 The cancer clinical trial portfolio is very dynamic and is frequently changing as studies open and close to recruitment.
-Across Scotland there are a wide range of clinical trials happening in different disease sites.
-Information on trials happening in the UK can be found on the UK Clinical Trials Gateway and the CRUK websites.
+Across Scotland, there is a wide range of clinical trials happening in different disease sites.
+Information on trials happening in the UK can be found on the UK Clinical Trials Gateway and the Cancer Research UK website.
 For specific information on trials happening in Scotland please contact your cancer professional or your local cancer research network.

 To highlight the clinical trials happening in Scotland the cancer research network will feature current trials happening during the different cancer awareness months that happen throughout the year.

 November: Cancer Awareness Month

 The pancreas is part of the digestive system and has two important functions; it contains pancreatic juices which make enzymes to help break down food as it passes down the digestive tract.
 It also produces hormones including insulin which help control blood sugar levels in the body.
 Cancer can develop in various areas of the pancreas but the most common one develops in the cells that produce the digestive juices and this is called an exocrine tumour.